kurttest149058/ai-data-science/README.md

 # ai-data-science
 Practice repository for learning Git, GitHub, and data science.

-today is a nice day!
+i have a class today